eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 Above is an excerpt of the rule for `SecretKeySpec`.
 The predicate `generatedKey` is listed within the `ENSURES` block of this rule.
 The static analysis labels any object of type `SecretKeySpec` by `generatedKey` when the analysis finds the object to be used correctly (with respect to its *CrySL* rule).

-## Addition or Modification of CrySL Rules
+## On-the-fly Addition or Modification of CrySL Rules
 All *CrySL* rules currently used by CogniCrypt are present in the repository named [Crypto-API-Rules](https://github.com/CROSSINGTUD/Crypto-API-Rules).
-As of June 2019, it contains three project, one each for the APIs of Java Cryptography Architecture, Google Tink, and BouncyCastle through its lightweight API.
-You need to clone the corresponding project and import it as a maven project into Eclipse where you have already installed CogniCrypt and the *CrySL* plugins.
+As of April 2020, it contains rules for the four APIs mentioned above.
+You need to clone the corresponding project and import it as a Maven project into Eclipse where you have already installed CogniCrypt and the *CrySL* plugins.
 These plugins let you update the *CrySL* rules on the fly.
 You can edit them or even add new rules.
-CogniCrypt automatically parses these rules and takes them into account in any future analyses.
+CogniCrypt automatically parses these rules and may take them into account in any future analyses and code generations.
+You need to enable this feature in the CogniCrypt preferences first, though.

 The below tutorial describes how to modify *CrySL* rules on the fly.
 The first screenshot shows an example code which uses `KeyGenerator` that is created with correct algorithm, namely "AES", and later initialized with a proper keySize i.e. 128.
-Hence the plugin doesn't show any error markers.
+Hence, the plugin doesn't show any error markers.

 <div class="imgbox">
     <img class="center-fit" src='./images/correctcode.png' alt="An example code without any misuse">